Excel Program > Using Excel Gantt > Excel Gantt Chart - How to #2 - Enter tasks, Update schedule

 According to the entered %Work Complete, the progress bar (blue bar) is drawn on the Gantt chart.

-[ XLGantt(Excel Gantt) How to ]
+[ Using XLGantt(Excel Gantt) ]

-Leave a Comment
+Leave a Reply

 Scroll to Top